Course - Nutrition - TMAT2002

 - specify the main features of glucose metabolism as equilibrium in blood glucose, glycemic index and release of fat and lipoprotein turnover

-- summarize the main essence of the Norwegian dietary guidelines and recommendations for a more sustainable diet
+- summarize the main essence of the Norwegian dietary guidelines

-- Explain the relationship between diet and health in non-communicable diseases
+- explain the relationship between diet and health in non-communicable diseases

 Skills